phonofidelic/JukeBox/README.md

 # What this is:
 A web-app for uploading and streaming audio files.

+The application connects to the users Google Drive account, using it to store audio files to be streamed to the Jukebox client.
+Users can upload files through the client and have the option of letting the app use Discogs to add any missing metadata like cover art, artist/album into etc. This data is saved to a MongoDB database and can be edited by the user through the client interface.

 ## Instalation and setup:
 1. `git clone https://github.com/phonofidelic/JukeBox.git && cd JukeBox && npm install`